-Mr. Rich helped found the nation’s pre-eminent practice group representing broadcast and cable television, background music, new media, and other entities in their music copyright relationships with composers, music publishers, the music performing rights organizations – the ASCAP, BMI, and SESAC – as well as with the recording industry insofar as digital delivery of copyrighted materials is concerned.
-Representative clients of the Firm in this area include the ABC, CBS and NBC Television Networks, the Radio and Television Music License Committees, DMX, Clear Channel Communications and Lifetime Television.
+Considered by Chambers USA 2015 as “industry-changing,” Bruce helped found the nation’s pre-eminent practice group representing broadcast and cable television, background music, new media, and other entities in their music copyright relationships with composers, music publishers, the music performing rights organizations – ASCAP, BMI, and SESAC – as well as with the recording industry insofar as digital delivery of copyrighted materials is concerned.

-Mr. Rich actively writes and lectures in his fields of expertise.
+Bruce has actively written and lectured in his fields of expertise.
 He has spoken on copyright, trademark, First Amendment, and antitrust topics at numerous law schools, at Bar Association meetings and at industry conferences.
-He has provided expert testimony in court cases and before Congress, and has appeared on national television.
-Mr. Rich has served as Adjunct Professor at New York Law School’s Media Law Institute.
-In fall 2013, he will teach an advanced IP seminar at the University of Pennsylvania Law School, and in winter 2014 he will serve as Adjunct Professor at Vanderbilt Law School, where he will lead several classes in copyright law.
+In March 2018, he delivered the 31st Horace S. Manges Lecture, entitled “The ‘Art’ of Copyright: A Practitioner’s Perspective,” at Columbia Law School’s Kernochan Center for Law, Media and the Arts.
+He also has provided expert testimony in court cases and before Congress, and appeared on national television.
+Bruce serves as Lecturer in Law at the University of Pennsylvania Law School and previously served as visiting Adjunct Professor at Vanderbilt Law School.

 Bruce presently serves as a Fellow in Harvard University’s Advanced Leadership Initiative.
 He also is Chairman of the Board of Directors of EL Education, Inc., and a member of the Board of Visitors of Dartmouth College’s Rockefeller Center for Public Policy, the Board of Directors of Copyright Clearance Center, Inc., the Board of Advisors of the Committee to Protect Journalists, and the Counsels’ Council of Lincoln Center.
 He also served on Penn Law School’s Board of Overseers.